Using the LIST option

 • All will bring up all the applicant's materials - AMS cover letter, portfolio items, and reference letters in PDF format.
 Here you will be able to print it out by selecting File | Print...

 2. Approximately the top half of the page supplies the basic information about this application.
-The References section is about halfway down the page, following the basic information.
+The References section is about halfway down the page.
 Once a letter has been received online from the reference letter writers, you can view and print the item received.

-• PDF will bring up the data in PDF format, where you can easily print it.
+• PDF will bring up the data in PDF format.

 3. The Received Material section is towards the bottom of the page.
 Once an item has been received online, you can view and print all the material that has been received for this applicant.
 For each position applied for, the materials will be listed to the right of the position's acronym designation.

-• PDF will bring up the data in PDF format, where you can easily print it.
+• PDF will bring up the data in PDF format.

 4. You will be able to rank the applicant in the section at the bottom of the page.
 Registered MathJobs faculty and staff in your department will have access to your ratings, recommendations, and comments.
 Each job that the applicant has applied for is listed at the left.
 To the right of each position are the actions available to you:

-• The first item is a drop-down box, Rating, which allows you to rank the applicant for this position with a numeric rating.
+• For each job applied to, there is a drop-down box, Rating, which allows you to rank the applicant for this position with a numeric rating.

 go back MathJobs.Org Home